gibson9583/oie-web-client/web-administrator/docs/PLUGINS.md

 already-loaded server entry requires a restart (Node module cache).
 Load status appears under **Extensions → Web Administrator Plugins**.

+> ⚠️ **Install only trusted plugins.** A plugin runs code in the browser, and an
+> optional `server.js` runs code in the web administrator's Node process
+> (mounted at `/plugin-api/<id>`, with this server's filesystem and config in
+> reach).
+Treat installing a plugin as running its code — install only from
+> sources you trust.
+This is the same trust model as the Swing client's
+> `plugin.xml`/`*Classes` extensions, which load Java into the client/server.
+> Note that `pluginDirs` may point at the engine's `extensions/` tree, so an
+> installed engine extension carrying a `webadmin/` folder is loaded too.

 ## How the engine's own extensions are packaged (same as yours)

 Every extension in an engine install — including all the "built-in" ones